Edmund Burke Stichting: History

-The Edmund Burke Foundation was founded in 2000 by a group of young conservatives, including professor Andreas Kinneging and journalist Bart Jan Spruyt, unsatisfied with the consensus of Dutch politics, the level of public debate and what they believe is the dangerous drift of philosophy and culture in the Netherlands.
+The Edmund Burke Foundation was founded in 2000 by a group of young conservatives, including professor Andreas Kinneging and journalist Bart Jan Spruyt, dissatisfied with the consensus of Dutch politics, the level of public debate and what they believe is the dangerous drift of philosophy and culture in the Netherlands.
 It is named after the 18th-century conservative philosopher Edmund Burke.

-From 2000 to 2005, the Foundation was active as both a think-tank and an educational group.
+From 2000 to 2005, the Foundation was active as both a think tank and an educational group.
 In that time, the foundation took positions that are both fiscally and socially conservative.
 It organized an annual summer school for undergraduate students, conferences, seminars and lectures on topics such as the multicultural society, education, health care, foreign policy and defense.
 Conservatives associated with the Foundation were, for example, in favor of health care privatization and tax cuts.
-The Foundation has links with conservative thinktanks in the US, such as the Heritage Foundation and the American Enterprise Institute.
+The Foundation has links with conservative think tanks in the U.S., including The Heritage Foundation and the American Enterprise Institute.
 Speakers at the foundation's events included Roger Scruton, the Burke scholar Peter Stanlis, Dutch writer Leon de Winter, Islam-expert Reuel Marc Gerecht, Frits Bolkestein and Onno Ruding, former finance minister of The Netherlands.

 In the summer of 2005, the Board of the Foundation decided to focus its activities more exclusively on its educational, cultural and philosophical programs, taking the Intercollegiate Studies Institute explicitly as a role model.
-Consequently, Bart Jan Spruyt stepped back as full-time managing director of the think-tank to join the political party of Geert Wilders, but remained a member of the governing Board of the Foundation.
+Consequently, Bart Jan Spruyt stepped back as full-time managing director of the think tank to join the political party of Geert Wilders, but remained a member of the governing Board of the Foundation.
 Several former employees then spun off the think-tank activities into a new group called the European Independent Institute.